They're getting older...

 |

-"Where is Pardise?
+thief on the cross: "Where is Paradise?
 Well, where was the paradise God made at the beginning?
 It was on earth, was it not?...Jesus Christ,

 of course, will not be right here on earth with the former criminal.
 No, Jesus will be in heaven ruling as king over the earthly